OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ---
-ms.date: 07/10/2020
+ms.date: 04/08/2021
 description: Learn how to debug your Excel custom functions that don't use a task pane.
 title: UI-less custom functions debugging
 localization_priority: Normal
 ---
 # UI-less custom functions debugging

 Debugging for custom functions that don't use a task pane or other user interface elements (UI-less custom functions) can be accomplished by multiple means, depending on what platform you're using.

+A UI-less custom function uses `OfficeRuntime`, a JavaScript runtime that is designed to optimize performance of calculations.
+To learn more about UI-less custom functions, see [Runtime for UI-less Excel custom functions](custom-functions-runtime.md).

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]